 |Primary Completion Date:||January 2008 (Final data collection date for primary outcome measure)|

-Solution for intravenous infusion, 0.5 mg/kg weekly
+Solution for intravenous infusion, 0.5 mg/kg once-weekly

-Study TKT024EXT was conducted in 2 phases.
-The first phase consisted of a 2-year period with each year consisting of 52 weekly infusions of idursulfase.
 Idursulfase was administered to patients as a continuous IV infusion at a dose of 0.5 mg of protein per kg of body weight (0.5 mg/kg).
-Certain final evaluations from Study TKT024 served as the baseline assessments for this study.
-Safety and efficacy outcomes were determined at 4-month intervals during the first year (ie, Weeks 18, 36, and 53) and at 6-month intervals in the second year (ie, Weeks 79 and 105).
-Safety and clinical outcomes were identical to those evaluated in the double-blind phase of Study TKT024.
-Forced vital capacity (FVC) and the 6-minute walk test (6MWT) continued to be the primary clinical outcomes of this study.
-Data were also collected on significant clinical events that reflect disease progression in this patient population.
-The focus was on events involving the major organ systems affected by MPS II: cardiac, respiratory, skeletal, and neurological.
+Final evaluations from Study TKT024, the one-year predecessor Phase 2/Phase 3 registration study, served as the baseline assessments for the TKT024EXT study.
+Forced vital capacity (FVC) and the 6-minute walk test (6MWT) continued to be the primary clinical outcomes of TKT024EXT study.
+Efficacy outcomes were evaluated over the course of 2 years and were determined at 4-month intervals during the first year (ie, Weeks 18, 36, and 53) and at 6-month intervals in the second year (ie, Weeks 79 and 105).
+Safety outcomes were assessed throughout the duration of the study.
+The safety and clinical testing performed in the TKT024EXT study were identical to those performed in the double-blind phase of Study TKT024.

 Show 52 Study Locations